Antaeotricha ceratistes

 Antaeotricha ceratistes is a moth in the family Depressariidae.
 It was described by Lord Walsingham in 1912.
 It is found in Mexico (Guerrero).

 The wingspan is 19–21 mm.
 The forewings are pale fawn-grey, with a slight brownish tinge, the costal third dirty whitish, widening outwardly to the middle of the termen, but traversed by diffused lines of pale fawn-brownish scales, following the neuration beyond the end of the cell.
-At the end of the cell is a small brownish fuscous spot, a narrow elongate spot of the same colour placed in the middle of the fold, and a faint indication of two or three brownish fuscous dots on the lower part of the termen.
+At the end of the cell is a small brownish fuscous spot, a narrow elongate spot of the same color placed in the middle of the fold, and a faint indication of two or three brownish fuscous dots on the lower part of the termen.
 The hindwings are very pale brownish grey, with a tuft of long ochreous hair-scales near the base of the costa on the upperside in the males.